gdi-de/apworkshop2026_ldtutorial/README.md

 In addition, a JSON-LD version of each linked data published site is available in the deployment.

 In this way, JSON-LD is not embedded in the HTML page, as the JSON-LD markup suggests, but a search engine will be able to pick up the JSON-LD serialization in the same publication folder.

+To explore Microdata published in this way, users may install extensions such as the [Virtuoso Structured Data Sniffer](https://chromewebstore.google.com/detail/openlink-structured-data/egdaiaihbdoiibopledjahjaihbmjhdj?pli=1), a plugin that visualizes all aformentioned Microformats as a browser extension.

 > [!NOTE]
 > **CHOICE:** Becauses of the capabilities of the software we use for HTML deployment, little effort is needed to create a deployment that fulfills all of the aforementioned formats.